Ultrasound Scans During Pregnancy – Types, How to Prepare and More

 - As part of other prenatal tests such as Chorionic Villus Sampling

-- Go through a viability scan and a dating scan during the first 6 weeks to 9 weeks, which will be followed up by an NT scan between 9 and 11 weeks.
+- Go through a viability scan and dating scan during the first six weeks, which will be followed up by an NT scan between nine and eleven weeks.

 - Discover your due date through an ultrasound scan.

-- Listen to your baby’s heartbeat for the first time in around 6 weeks.
+- Listen to your baby’s heartbeat for the first time in six weeks.

 - Check how many babies are in your womb and confirm if they are in the right position in the uterus.